On the Frobenius fields of abelian varieties over number fields: Introduction

 \subsection{About the proof}

-Our approach is primarily Galois and group theoretic.
-We formulate the problem in terms of (a variant of) Frobenius tori in the algebraic monodromy group of the abelian variety.
-A volume computation of conjugacy classes arising from the tori and large Galois image results are the keys of the proof.
+Our approach is based on the compatible system of Galois representations associated to the abelian variety and some group theory.
+To begin, we recast the problem in terms of (a variant of) Frobenius tori in the algebraic monodromy group of the abelian variety.
+A volume computation of conjugacy classes arising from these tori and large Galois image results for $A$ are keys of the proof.

 We now describe the strategy in more detail.

-For primes $p$ which split completely in $M$, we show that if $v\in S_{A,M}$, then the image of $\Frob_v$ in the mod-$p$ monodromy group lies in a $\F_p$-rational Borel subgroup.
-We also give a volume upper bound for this bounding subset (cf.~Corollary~\ref{cor:UpperBound}), which may be of independent interest.
-This step uses standard results on reductive groups, several of which require the group to be connected.
+To begin, for primes $p$ which split completely in $M$, we show that if $v\in S_{A,M}$, then the image of $\Frob_v$ in the associated mod $p$ monodromy group lies in a $\F_p$-rational Borel subgroup.
+Then we give a volume upper bound for the union of all such subgroups (cf.~Corollary~\ref{cor:UpperBound}), perhaps of independent interest.
+On the other hand, since $A$ is non-CM, the associated Galois representations have large image, thanks to the work of Wintenberger \cite{W} and Hui--Larsen \cite{HL0} (cf.~Theorem~\ref{thm:HL}).
+In light of the image lower bound and the volume upper bound, the Chebotarev density theorem implies that $\mathrm{ud}(S_{A,M})$ is bounded above by a constant $c$ less than $1$, which is independent of the prime $p$.
+This deduction relies on basic properties of reductive groups, several of which require the group to be connected.

-Combined with results about large Galois image for non-CM abelian varieties due to Wintenberger \cite{W} and Hui--Larsen \cite{HL0} (cf.~Theorem~\ref{thm:HL}), we obtain upper bound to the density of $S_{A,M}$ by the Chebotarev density theorem.
-In the other approaches this upper bound decreases as $p$ increases.
-However, our upper bound does not decay in $p$, and so we need to consider multiple primes at the same time.
-This is allowed by Serre's result on potential $\ell$-independence (cf.~Theorem~\ref{thm:Se}(2)).

-To derive the power-saving upper bound, a na\"ive aplication of the effective Chebotarev density theorem of Lagarias--Odlyzko appears to be insufficient.
-Instead, we reformulate the problem as a sieving problem.
-Again using potential $\ell$-independence, we write the ad\`elic Galois image as a union of cosets of a subgroup which is a direct product.
-On each coset, the coefficient of the main term is multiplicative, so the Selberg sieve can be directly applied.
-We further improve the exponent by observing that the Borel subgroup of a finite reductive group satisfies the Artin holomorphy conjecture (AHC), which allows us to use the better error term of Murty--Murty--Saradha (cf.\ Theorem~\ref{thm:Res}).
+Next, we synthesise the analysis at different primes via the product Galois representation $\prod \rho_{A,p}$.
+Ideally, we expect

+which implies: for different choices of $p$, the events that $\rho_{A,p}(\Frob_v)$ lands in a $\F_p$-rational Borel subgroup are independent.
+Hence, Theorem~\ref{thmA} follows (recall that the density upper bound $c$ is independent of $p$).
+Actually, Serre showed that the independence \eqref{eq:ind} holds upon replacing $K$ with a finite extension (cf.~Theorem~\ref{thm:Se}(2)).
+This suffices for our argument.